opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_instance_v2.md

 * `tags` -  (Optional) Tags key/value pairs to associate with the instance.

-* `tag` **DEPRECATED** - (Optional) Tags key/value pairs to associate with the instance.

 * `stop_before_destroy` - (Optional) Whether to try stop instance gracefully before destroying it, thus giving chance for guest OS daemons to stop correctly.
-  If instance doesn't stop within timeout, it will be destroyed anyway.
+  If instance doesn't stop within a timeout, it will be destroyed anyway.

 * `force_delete` - (Optional) Whether to force the OpenTelekomCloud instance to be forcefully deleted.
-This is useful for environments that have reclaim / soft deletion enabled.
+This is useful for environments that have reclaim/soft deletion enabled.

 * `auto_recovery` - (Optional) Configures or deletes automatic recovery of an instance.